MrKeral/How-I-Helped-To-Secure-My-College-WebApplication/README.md

 <h3>Target: https://payment.*****.ac.in</h3>

-***Phase 1** - Gathering Information: First, I looked into the website (https://*****.ac.in) to learn more about it.
+<b>Phase 1</b> - Gathering Information: First, I looked into the website (https://*****.ac.in) to learn more about it.
 I checked out things like sub-domains, directories, old URLs, and some other details like IP addresses and mail servers.

 Interesting Find: During my exploration, I found a link to a file with a .zip extension.
 It caught my attention, and I wanted to see what was inside.